Surgical Procedures: Surgery and Staging for Non-Melanoma Skin Cancer

 What is recovery like?

-Recovery from surgery will depend on the extent of the procedure you have had.
-Your healthcare team will talk to you about caring for your incision at home.
-Your medical team will discuss with you the medications you may be taking, such as those for pain, and blood clot prevention and/or other conditions.
+Recovery from surgery depends on the procedure you have had.
+Your care team will talk to you about caring for your incision at home.
+They will talk with you the medications you may be taking, such as those for pain and blood clot prevention, and any other conditions.

 How can I care for myself?